19 minute read

 • Peer-to-peer exchanges cannot be stopped.
 Every country that has shutdown exchanges have seen the emergence of peer-to-peer exchanges that can leverage any existing payment networks.

 • Transactions are unstoppable and undetectable.
-Bitcoin transactions can be hidden in text messages, emjoi, images, and sent from anywhere on the internet.
+Bitcoin transactions can be hidden in text messages, emoji, images, and sent from anywhere on the internet.

 • Governments never could completely stop goods that most people wanted.
 Black markets formed in cannabis and alcohol, and Bitcoin is far easier to move and harder to detect than those.